jutunen/custom-carousel-lite/README.md

 # wc-carousel-lite

-A web component that wraps HTML elements and forms a carousel slider out of them.
+A web component that wraps HTML elements and forms a horizontal carousel slider out of them.

 Live demo available [here.](http://51.38.51.120/wc-carousel-lite/)